imagineLife/big-site/content/mongo/performance/text-indexes.md

 db.products.createIndex({productName: "text"})
 ```

+Notice the value of the key is `text`, wherease if the value were a 1 or a -1 the index would expect to be numerical and sorted.

-When creating an index like this, each word in the text field string creates a unique index.... lotta words === lotta indexes.
+When creating an index like this, _each word in the text field string creates a unique index_...
+...lotta words === lotta indexes.

-This allows leverage of
+This allows leverage of text-searching without collection-scanning -

 ```bash
 db.products.find({$text: {$search: "some text here"}})